Effect of small noise on the speed of reaction-diffusion equations with non-Lipschitz drift: Introduction

 where $g(z)=\sum_{n=0}^\infty z^n q_n, z\in [0,1],$ is the probability generating function of the offspring law in the branching-coalescing system.
 This is established for some offspring laws with finite first moment, see \cite[Theorem 1]{AthreyaTribe2000Uniqueness}.
 The case of the offspring law being heavy-tailed, without existence of the first moment, is of particular interest.
 For example, if one considers the following heavy-tailed offspring law

 where $p \in (0,1)$ is a given constant, then, the drift function $f$ defined via \eqref{eq:I.2} takes the form

 which is not Lipschitz at $0$.
+This $(q_n)_{n=1}^\infty$ is also known (see \cite{ChristophSchreiber2000Scaled} for example) as the law of $1 + S_p$ where $S_p$ is a Sibuya random variable with parameter $p$.
 As far as we know, the Shiga duality relation \eqref{eq:dual_sh_1} for such cases has not been proved yet.
 However, we do conjecture that this duality holds for some H\"older drift functions $f$ having representation~\eqref{eq:I.2}, and this gives us another motivation to study the SPDE \eqref{eq:I.1} with non-Lipschitz drift functions.

 In fact, one of such cases has been studied recently in~\cite{MuellerMytnikRyzhik2019TheSpeed}, where weak solutions $u$ to the SPDE \eqref{eq:I.1} are investigated under the conditions that

 and that the initial value has compact interface, that is, $u_{0,-x} -1 = u_{0,x} = 0$ for large enough $x$.
 This includes examples like \eqref{eq:I.3} with parameter $p \in [1/2, 1)$.
 Note that in the deterministic case of $\epsilon = 0$, the solution to the reaction diffusion equation~\eqref{eq:I.04}, with $f$ given by~\eqref{eq:I.3} and with a non-trivial initial value, does exist, but it does not exhibit propagating waves with a finite linear speed as in the case when $f$ is Lipschitz.
 Intuitively, this is clear from~\eqref{eq:minv_1} as $f'(0)$ is infinite.
 In fact, such solutions $h$ do not have super-linear speed either, as it follows from a similar argument in \cite{AguirreEscobedo} that $\inf_{x \in \R}h(t, x) \to 1$ as $t \to \infty$.
 However, this behavior changes drastically when introducing the Wright-Fisher noise.
 In \cite{MuellerMytnikRyzhik2019TheSpeed}, the authors established the weak uniqueness, compact interface property, and finiteness of front propagation speed for \eqref{eq:I.1} when $\epsilon > 0$.
 In particular, they proved that there exists a deterministic $V_{f,\epsilon}\in \mathbb R$, which only depends on the drift function $f$ and the noise strength $\epsilon$, so that